Tight bounds on the convergence of noisy random circuits to the uniform distribution: Results

 To prove that this bound on the collision probability implies anticoncentration, we can apply the Paley-Zygmund inequality for $0<\alpha < 1$

 which converges to a number greater than $0$ in the limit $n\to \infty$.
 Here, we used the fact that

-and then applied \cref{eq:bound_ac2}. \end{proof} Theorem \ref{thm_noisy_anticonc} implies that noisy Haar random circuits on architectures that are reasonably well connected anticoncentrate after $\Theta(\log n)$ depth since $2^n\mathbb{E}_\mathcal{B} Z(U,\mathbb{I})= 2 + o(1)$ after depth $\Theta(\log n)$ for such circuits \cite{Dalzell2020}\footnote{See Dalzell \textit{et al.} \cite{Dalzell2020} for a sufficient set of connectivity conditions.}.
-Corollary \ref{cor_noanticonc} also rules out anticoncentration at any sub-logarithmic depth for a Haar random circuit with Pauli noise.
+and then applied \cref{eq:bound_ac2}. \end{proof} \Cref{thm_noisy_anticonc} implies that noisy Haar random circuits on architectures that are reasonably well connected anticoncentrate after $\Theta(\log n)$ depth since $2^n\mathbb{E}_\mathcal{B} Z(U,\mathbb{I})= 2 + o(1)$ after depth $\Theta(\log n)$ for such circuits \cite{Dalzell2020}\footnote{See \citet{Dalzell2020} for a sufficient set of connectivity conditions.}. \Cref{thm_no_anticonc} also rules out anticoncentration at any sub-logarithmic depth for a Haar random circuit with Pauli noise.

 We now present the lemma for noisy Clifford circuits: \begin{lemma} The collision probability decreases when adding Pauli noise to a noiseless Clifford circuit, i.e.,

 \end{lemma}

 \begin{proof}